What does good look like for an ADHD evaluation?

 - Moods and many others

 These interviews should try to identify patterns in their symptoms by asking relevant questions.
-However, it is worth highlighting that having symptoms that occur very rarely does not mean you have ADHD.
+However, it is worth highlighting that having symptoms that occur very rarely does not mean you have ADHD and needs to occur over different environments.
 Overall, the interview should aim to develop a better understanding of the patients’ biggest challenges.
-This should include :
+This should include:

 - Daily stress aggressors